-For patients who are hallucinating, have suicidal tendencies, or who are angry and combative, the recommended steps for treatment include taking precautionary safety measures, searching for underlying medical causes, relaxing the patient’s environment, all while remaining calm and patient.
-In these situations, EMS providers will try their best to hold an open and honest conversation with their patient to gather as much information as possible to share with the rest of their medical team.
+For patients who are hallucinating, have suicidal tendencies, or who are angry and combative, the recommended steps for treatment include taking precautionary safety measures, searching for underlying medical causes, and relaxing the patient’s environment, all while remaining calm and patient.
+In these situations, EMS providers will try their best to hold open and honest conversations with their patients to gather as much information as possible to share with the rest of their medical team.
 With this information, EMTs will have a better chance of accurately diagnosing and treating their patients while transporting them to the closest healthcare facility.

 6. Loss of Consciousness (7.7%)

-Fainting is common and it is often caused by a benign condition, however, it can also be the sign of a life-threatening condition.
-For example, adults, over the age 80, who present with syncope are at a greater risk of hospitalization and death.
+Fainting is common, and it is often caused by a benign condition.
+However, it can also be a sign of a life-threatening condition.
+For example, adults, over the age of 80, who present with syncope are at a greater risk of hospitalization and death.

 What Is Loss of Consciousness?

 There are several conditions that may cause loss of consciousness or syncope.

 - Vasovagal syncope is a sudden drop in blood pressure.

 - Situational syncope is caused by certain situations affecting the nervous system, including dehydration, intense emotional stress, anxiety, and the use of alcohol or drugs, among others.

 - Postural syncope is caused by a sudden drop in blood pressure due to a quick change in position, such as getting up quickly after lying down.